-Iyengar yoga is concerned with the awareness and understanding you have and develop, and not ‘how flexible you are – or not’.
+Iyengar yoga is concerned with the awareness and understanding you have and develop of yoga, and not ‘how flexible you are – or not’.

-The Iyengar method is methodical and progressive, it emphasizes detailed correctness and safety.
-Four key elements are attention to alignment, specific sequencing of postures, the use of props, and modifications and timings.
+The Iyengar method is methodical and progressive, it emphasises detailed correctness and safety while practicing.
+The key elements are attention to alignment, specific sequencing of postures, the use of props, and modifications and timings.

 Students can expect to be given verbal and occasionally physical corrections as well as props which can either support, intensify or give direction to their understanding of poses and pranayama.

 Comfortable clothing you can move and stretch in, so leggings, shorts and a t-shirt are best.
 You may want a warm top for less strenuous poses.
 We practice in bare feet.

 All studios I work in are fully equipped, but you are always welcome to bring your own mat if you like.

 WHAT IF I HAVE HEALTH ISSUES?